wp-plugins/fourteen-colors/readme.txt

 * Initial pass at an experimental "Contrast Color" option.

 == Upgrade Notice ==
+= 1.1 =
+* Minor fixes for Twenty Fourteen 1.1 compatibility, add a filter for the generated main link color.

 = 1.0.2 =
 * Bugfixes for mobile & IE8 nav menus, edge cases, and support for the .button CSS class coming in Twentty Fourteen 1.1.